UKCloud/documentation/articles/openshift/oshift-how-customise-error-page.md

 ## Overview

-UKCloud for Managed OpenShift enables you to develop, deploy, and manage digital and container-based applications seamlessly across local physical or virtual environments, with full portability to and from UKCloud.
+UKCloud for Red Hat OpenShift enables you to develop, deploy, and manage digital and container-based applications seamlessly across local physical or virtual environments, with full portability to and from UKCloud.

 This article explains how you can edit the *Application Not Available* (503 error) page, which is returned to users by OpenShift routers when an application is unavailable or when an invalid route is accessed.